PhD in Computer Engineering

 Course Requirements: In structured courses, only grades of B– or higher are accepted for fulfilling PhD credit requirements.
 In non-structured (P/F) courses, the P grade is acceptable for fulfilling PhD requirements.
 PhD students who receive grades of C+ or lower in 3 courses will be withdrawn from the program.

-- Post-BS PhD students: Minimum eight courses, of which four need to be EC 500 and EC 700 courses.
+- Post-BS PhD students (64 credits): Minimum eight courses, of which four need to be ENG EC 500- and 700-level courses.

-- EC 890 Teaching Practicum and EC 891 Teaching Practicum
+- ENG EC 801 Teaching Practicum and EC 802 Teaching Practicum

 - Responsible Conduct of Research

-PhD Candidacy: PhD students will have to show technical and research proficiency in order to achieve PhD candidacy.
+PhD Candidacy: PhD students must show technical (TPC) and research (RPC) preparation in order to achieve PhD candidacy.

-- TPC: The technical proficiency is measured by the Technical Proficiency Criterion (TPC), which consists of demonstrating strong academic performance in ECE courses related to the student’s research in selected courses.
+- Technical Preparation Criterion (TPC): The technical preparation is measured by demonstrating strong academic performance in ECE courses related to the student’s research in selected courses.

-- RPC: The Research Proficiency Criterion (RPC) requires a student to pass an oral examination related to a research article (chosen by the student and approved by the ECE Graduate Committee) and its background material.
-If a student fails the oral examination on the first attempt, he/she is given a make-up oral examination.
+- Research Preparation Criterion (RPC): The research preparation requires a student to pass an oral examination related to a research article (chosen by the student and approved by the ECE Graduate Committee) and its background material.
+If a student fails the oral examination on the first attempt, they are given a makeup oral examination.
 All PhD students are required to satisfy the RPC by the end of the first year in the PhD program.
 Unless a student passes the oral examination on either the first or the second attempt, the student will not be allowed to stay in the PhD program.